fkohl04/framework-performance/README.md

 ![](./assets/SequenceForPerformanceTests.png)

-All services will be started inside a docker container.
-We will use Gatling as a load testing client.
-It will call the service under test with a certain amount of requests per second.
-Apart from the described functional endpoint that will be used in the test, each service provides a further endpoint that serves service metrics to a Prometheus client.
+All services will be started inside their own docker container.
+We will use Gatling as a load testing client which is run directly on the same machine and will call the service under test with a certain amount of requests per second.
+Apart from the described functional endpoint that will be used in the test, each service provides a further endpoint that provides service metrics for a Prometheus client.

 ## Candidates

-I did a survey among my valued colleagues at Senacor to find out, which JVM frameworks they have encountered in productive systems.
+I did a survey among my valued colleagues at Senacor to find out which JVM frameworks they have encountered in productive systems.
 To this list I added the JavaScript Runtime Node.js to have a little comparison to the outside of the JVM world.
 The focus lies on JVM frameworks, due to the simple fact that I myself mainly worked in projects that used JVM backend services.

 We made our test setup as simple as possible to have fewer parameters and achieve comparability.
 We are creating our services under exactly the same principle and will only implement the most simple application serving our needs without any performance relevant adjustments or improvements.
-In general, I tried to deduce every service from the GettingStarted tutorials of the framework websites to get exactly that impression of the service, the framework creators are presenting.
+In general, I tried to keep the code as similar to the 'getting started' tutorials of the framework websites as possible to test exactly the impression of the service the framework creators are conveying.

 ### Spring

-[Spring](https://spring.io/) is one of the most commonly used JVM frameworks, initially released 2002 and open source.
+[Spring](https://spring.io/) is one of the most commonly used JVM frameworks, initially released 2002 in an open source license.
 It is available in a blocking servlet stack and a non-blocking reactive stack.
 We will test both of them separately.

 ### KTOR

 [KTOR](https://ktor.io/) is a framework for asynchronous client and server applications that promises to be lightweight, flexible, simple and fun.
-Release of first version in 2018 by Jetbrains.
-Written completely in Kotlin and built up on its coroutines.
+The first release was announced in 2018 by Jetbrains.
+It is written completely in Kotlin and built upon its coroutines.
 Coroutines are [conceptually similar to threads](https://kotlinlang.org/docs/coroutines-basics.html), but much more lightweight.
 Ktor offers the possibility to [choose the underlying http engine](https://ktor.io/docs/engines.html).
-We will test it with a Netty and with the coroutine based CIO Engine.
+We will test it with a Netty and with the coroutine based CIO <mark>!explain "CIO"!</mark> Engine.

 ### Vert.x

 [Vert.x](https://vertx.io/) is developed by Eclipse and was published in 2011.
 It promises to be flexible, resource efficient and enable writing non-blocking code without unnecessary complexity.
 Like Node or Spring Reactive, Vert.x implements the Reactor pattern with an interesting addition: Instead of a single event loop, Vert.x uses multiple and call this ["Multi-Reactor"](https://vertx.io/docs/vertx-core/java/#_reactor_and_multi_reactor).
-Vert.x is described as " a toolkit, not a framework", which underlines its flexibility on the one hand, but also indicates it has to be configured to a certain degree.
-Indeed, Vert.x was the only service where I had to do a little performance influencing adjustment to make it comparable to the other services: Set the number of verticles and set the max connection count of the HttpClient.
+Vert.x is described as "a toolkit, not a framework", which underlines its flexibility on the one hand, but also indicates it has to be configured to a certain degree.
+Indeed, Vert.x was the only service where I had to do a little performance influencing adjustment to make it comparable to the other services: Set the number of verticles and set the max connection count of the HttpClient <mark>!do you specifically want to write those names like their class names?
+Maybe then highlight it somehow (e.g. italics)!</mark>.

 ### Micronaut